systemli/monitoring-plugins-systemli/README.md

 The monitoring plugins for Icinga/Nagios are developed and used by systemli.org.

+## check_ethercalc.py

+`check_ethercalc.py` gets the count of calc sheets from an Ethercalc instance.

 ## check_etherpad.py

 `check_etherpad.py` gets two metrics from an Etherpad instance: